Connecting two solar panels to one battery with one charge controller is easy. This article will explain how you do it, including schematics.

 The diameter of the wires will depend on the current that will go through the wires.
-If the inverter uses 100 amps of current, you need to size your cable and fuses for that current.
-I go into a lot more detail on sizing your own solar system and wires in my book off-grid solar power simplified.
-It’s available on Amazon in digital and paperback version.
+If the inverter uses 100 amps of current, you need to size your cable and fuse for that current.
+In my book off-grid solar power simplified, I go into a lot more detail on sizing your own solar system and wires.
+It’s available on Amazon in a digital (Kindle) and paperback version.

-Connecting two solar panels to one charge controller and one battery is not that hard to do.
+Connecting two solar panels to one battery is not that hard to do.

-You just need to follow these instructions on the page and use the circuit diagrams I have show you.
+You just need to follow these instructions on the page and use the circuit diagrams I have shown you.